jbenjaminy/eldrin_proj/README.md

  ```
   $ createdb [DB_NAME]
  ```
-_the db name is specified in the connection file (pg/connect.js) as 'panc-eat-eria'_
+_The db name is specified in the connection file (pg/connect.js) as 'pancit-shops.'_

 5. Connect model tables (schema.sql) db:
  ```